ml-tooling/ml-hub/README.md

 #### Multi-user hub without self-service

+In this scenario, the idea is that just the admin user exists and can access the hub.
+The admin user then creates workspaces and distributes them to users.

 Go to the admin panel (1) and create a new user (2).
 You can then start the standard workspace for that user or create a new workspace (see second image).
 Via the ssh access button (3), you can send the user a command to connect to the started workspace via ssh.